ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

    git clone -b ufs-v1.0.0 https://github.com/ufs-community/ufs-srweather-app.git

+..
+   COMMENT: This will need to be changed to the updated release branch of the SRW repo once it exists.

-Then, check out the submodules for the SRW Application:
+Then, run the executable that pulls in the submodules for the SRW Application:

 .. code-block:: console